Dr-Austine/SQL-data-warehouse-projects/README.md

 ## 💥About Me

 Hi there!
 I'm **Austine Njuga**, also known as **"Dr_Austine"**.
-I'm an spiring data analyst and scientist, I'm deeply passionate about uncovering insights through statistical rigor and building robust data systems.
+I'm an aspiring data analyst and scientist, I'm deeply passionate about uncovering insights through statistical rigor and building robust data systems.
 I thrive on the continuous learning inherent in this field and am eager to apply my skills to solve complex problems!